BipanjitGill/Datathon/README.md

 - For Diabetes, Tried to Lose Weight People Percentage: 48.54%
 - For Non-Diabetes, Tried to Lose Weight People Percentage: 44.71%

+It's almost equal percentage, not a good factor

 ![Tried to lose weight plot](images/tried_lose_weight.png)